microsoft/terminal/doc/specs/#4476 - Mini-Spec for Localizable Profiles Names.md

-A change in profile name, especially one that happens after the product ships (due to a changing i18n setting on the system), will impact users accustomed to `wt -p profilename`.
+A change in profile name, especially one that happens after the product ships (due to a changing i18n setting on the system), will impact users accustomed to `wt -p profile`.
 I have no answer for how best to resolve this, except "get used to it".

 Since we also emit the name `cmd` in the user's settings template, we will want